Razor.Templating.Core 3.0.0

 References:

-Thanks to all the great articles and projects which helped to bring this library out!
+Thanks to all the great articles and projects that helped bring this library to life!

 Product Compatible and additional computed target framework versions.